benkeser/info550/syllabus.md

 * Identify software for the interface of data entry and statistical analysis
 * Assess individual data elements and display results effectively and appropriately
 * Apply standard statistical methods in the analysis of public health information

+## ATTENDANCE POLICY

+The class will meet in-person (COVID-permitting) each week.
+Lectures will also be broadcast simultaneously via Zoom.
+Each lecture will be recorded and posted to the course website as soon as possible after class.

+Students are free to choose the attendance approach that best suits their learning style.
+However, __synchronous attendance is strongly encouraged__.

 ## EVALUATION